Search and Replace

 Search and Replace Using Regular Expressions

-The following code example shows how to perform search and replace through a regular expression:
+The following code example shows how to perform search and replace through a regular expression using the Replace method:

 Regex pattern = new Regex("gr(a|e)y");